Welcome Johanna, and thanks for talking to me here at German Translation Tips & Resources.

 Handling your workload plus the business tasks and still maintain healthy office hours can be hard sometimes.

-How do you market your services effectively?
+How do you market your services as an English to German translator effectively?
 Are you a professional social media enthusiast?
 How do you find new clients?

 I must admit, I use social media channels primarily for staying in touch with existing clients or colleagues.
 But they can help you build an online presence which in turn helps being found by potential clients.